homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 I wired and they wasn’t nothin’ to it.
 He told me to come on and join ’em in Pittsburgh, and I just had time to get my stuff together and catch this train.

-T guess she wont try and get no injunction out agin’ me.
+I guess she wont try and get no injunction out agin’ me.
 But I wisht she would.
 Id like to tell my story to a judge, provided the judge wasn’t no woman.

 You know who’s goin’ to manage that club, don’t you?
 And you know who’s goin’ to be president of it.
 Well, sir, II bet you anything you want to bet that they wont even finish in Mass’chusetts.